code11/engine/docs/docs/quick-start-tutorial/introducing-producers.md

 changes.
 Our `pendingCounter` producer Observes `todosById` object, so whenever anything in todosById changes, our producer is executed.
 Whenever status of any todo item is updated, we see our `pendingCount` to have updated accordingly.

+In the next chapter, we'll take a look at how producers make it possible to a very create workflow for view <-> producer communication.